vchaindz/vcn/docs/cmd/vcn_unsupport.md

 ```
   -a, --attr list     add user defined attributes (format: --attr key=value)
-      --hash string   specify the hash instead of using an asset, if set no arg(s) can be used
+      --hash string   specify the hash instead of using an asset, if set no ARG(s) can be used
   -h, --help          help for unsupport
   -n, --name string   set the asset name
   -p, --public        when notarized as public, the asset name and metadata will be visible to everyone